Easy Homemade Recipes

 Instructions

-• Preheat oven to 350 degrees and line a couple of baking sheets with parchment paper, set aside.
-Add butter, orange zest and sugars to the bowl of a stand mixer fitted with a paddle attachment and beat ingredients until smooth.
+• Place eggs, egg yolk and sugars in the bowl of a stand mixer fitted with a paddle attachment and beat ingredients until smooth.
 About 3 minutes.

 • In another mixing bowl combine flour, salt, and baking powder together.
 Combine well using a whisk.
-Add dry ingredients to the butter mixture a little at a time alternating with the eggs.
-Continue to alternate between the flour mixture and eggs .
+Add dry ingredients to the butter mixture a little at a time and mix until a dough starts to form.
+Add the cranberries and mix one more time, scraping down the bowl.

 Nutrition